Examining Board AQA

 Labour Market Information – LMI

 It is really useful to look at the labour market when considering a career related to geography.
 Many sectors related to geography are areas of growth in terms of employment opportunities.
-For example Boris Johnson recently announced a 10 point plan to boost the green economy which geography is an integral part of.
-The plan promises 250,000 jobs and emphasises a “green industrial revolution” to stimulate a post pandemic economic recovery.
+For example, the Government Geography Profession shows that the skills acquired by Geographers are well sought after across lots of different employment sectors and departments.
+Geography graduates also have a very low unemployment rate across the UK.

 Pathways Example Post 16 Routes – Level 3 A Level

-- A-Level Geography, Government and Politics, Economics, Environmental Science, Maths, Biology, Chemistry
+• A-Level Geography, Government and Politics, Ethics and Philosophy, Sociology, Economics, Environmental Science, Maths, Biology, Chemistry